AlissaSabre/PDFThumbTrimmer/README.md

 What is this?
 ----

-Alissa's PDF Thumbnail Trimmer (or PDFThumbTrimmer for short) is a small Windows program to improve the desktop thumbnails from PDF files by Adobe Reader or Acrobat used on Windows.
+Alissa's PDF Thumbnail Trimmer (or PDFThumbTrimmer for short) is a small Windows program to improve the desktop thumbnails for PDF files when used with Adobe Reader or Acrobat.

 The Problem
 ----